Gloria's Angel, hybrid herbaceous peony

 Plant size: 4-5 'eye' plants with a well developed root system.
 This size plant will most likely flower its first or second spring in the ground.

-When we ship: Orders can be sent FALL 2016 shipping.
+When we ship: Orders can be sent SPRING or FALL 2017 shipping.